 Known as the 'Pretty Sisters' throughout their long and successful careers, Caronia and Carmania were identical other than in their propulsion units and were effectively test beds for the machinery of the two express transatlantic liners Cunard were planning - the giant sisterships, Lusitania and Mauretania.
 As the turbine-driven Carmania proved over two knots faster than Caronia, turbine engines were chosen for the subsequent record-breaking Lusitania and Mauretania liners and became the standard method of propulsion used right up until QE2 was built for Cunard in 1969 then re-engined with diesel-electric engines in the 1980s.

-Edwardian and Victorian engineering excellence are beautifully represented by TSS Caronia and London's Tower Bridge in this bustling Thames River scene.
-This Limited Edition of 300 high quality prints is second in our planned trio to feature Cunard's famous Caronia liners by Gordon Bauwens.
-Each artist-signed print comes with its own Certificate of Authenticity and is produced to the highest quality using digital stochastic offset litho printing technology.
+Edwardian and Victorian engineering excellence are beautifully represented by TSS Caronia and London's Tower Bridge in this bustling Thames River scene by Gordon Bauwens.
+Each Limited Edition print is signed and numbered by the artist and comes with its matching Certificate of Authenticity.
+The prints are faithfully reproduced to the highest standards using digital litho technology onto 300-gsm acid-free art board.